 Now that you know A share funds charge a front-load with each purchase, you won't want to make frequent purchases, such as with a systematic investment plan, with this share class because you'll be hit with a charge of up to 5.00% every time you buy shares.

 If you are a long-term investor or a buy-and-hold investor, we ruled out C shares in the previous section.
 Therefore, B shares are a good choice for the long-term investor who wants to invest frequently (i.e., dollar-cost averaging).

 The Expenses Associated With the Share Class

-Therefore the consideration of expenses associated with the share class ties in completely with all of the other considerations listed here.
-This is because higher expenses over time will erode at your returns, which means less money in your pocket at the end of your holding period.
+Therefore, the consideration of expenses associated with the share class ties in completely with all of the other considerations listed here.
+This is because higher expenses over time will erode your returns, which means less money in your pocket at the end of your holding period.

 Although A share funds have front loads averaging around 5.00%, their expenses are low after that.
 Therefore, a lump sum investment held for a long period, such as 5 to 10 years or more, would be well-suited for an A share fund.
 The 12b-1 fees and overall expenses of the B and C shares, on the other hand, will cause lower relative returns for these funds over long periods.

 The decision about which share class to purchase is easy once you know whether or not you want to use an advisor.
 If you want to go the do-it-yourself route, you should absolutely open an account with one of the best no-load mutual fund companies and buy no-load funds.
 This is what it means to "invest directly" because you bypass the middleman (the advisor) and invest directly with the mutual fund company.
 If this is you, be sure to read my article on how to build a portfolio of mutual funds.